lemoncodes237/chefs-dream/DOCUMENTATION.md

 ## Custom Data
 The foods, drinks, and uneatable ingredients in this datapack are retextured cookies, potions, and magenta dyes, respectively.
 The custom texture is applied through the `custom_model_data` component; see the texture pack for the codes for each food.

- For ingredients, a `Tag` must be added in the `custom_data` component that states the name of the ingredient so the datapack can easily discern between ingredients.
-For example, a lemon must have a `Tag:["lemon"]` inside its `custom_data`.
+ For ingredients, a `Tags` must be added in the `custom_data` component that states the name of the ingredient so the datapack can easily discern between ingredients.
+For example, a lemon must have a `Tags:["lemon"]` inside its `custom_data`.
 For ingredients that are in default Minecraft, this is unnecessary.

 ## Functions